Dede

 AI-powered mobile application to help young people learning traffic laws

-In September 2025, I had privilege to join one of the most famous competition in Product Design field of Vietnam: Lollypop Designathon.
-Designathon is a unique event where teams match against each other in a 24hr race to research and deliver their solution matched with the given subject of the game.
+In September 2025, I had privilege to join one of the most famous competitions in Product Design field of Vietnam: Lollypop Designathon.
+This is a unique event where teams match against each other in a 24hr race to research and deliver their solution matched with the given subject of the game.

 None of us wants to make mistake when we are riding motorbikes on the road.
 If we accidentally do and got caught, that means we will get fined heavily, our driver license might get revoked or worse, our motorbike will be temporarily held by the police.